 On his forum OpenPsych, Kirkegaard has doxed users who disagree with him or criticize his pseudojournals; posting their private sign-up emails and IP-addresses, even including geographical location of their IPs.

-After a long time of useless harassment, I banned Oliver Smith from the OpenPsych forum and made his IP public.
+After a long time of useless harassment, I banned Oliver Smith from the OpenPsych forum (see here).
+2 days after his ban, he created my RationalWiki entry.
+I then followed up by publishing his IP.
 I stand by this action, as I don’t see any reason to protect the privacy of harassers.
-Rather, they should be doxxed if possible.
-Posting on the OpenPsych forum is a privilege that can be lost, not a right.
+Rather, they should be doxxed if possible, so that others can avoid them.
+Posting on the OpenPsych forum is a privilege that can be lost, not an inalienable right.
 The purpose of the forum is not to be a place where Oliver can waste people’s time, it is to discuss matters related to OpenPsych, primarily submitted papers.
-The timeline is quite consistent with this being his major call to arms.
-2 days after his ban, he created my RationalWiki entry.
-Curiously, one of the usernames he was used was “Igobymanynames”, an example of his poor OpSec.
+Curiously, one of the usernames he was used was “Igobymanynames”, an example of his sometimes self-admitting behavior.

 In 2016, Kirkegaard published the data of nearly 70,000 OkCupid users, as a study in one of his own pseudojournals.
 Although Kirkegaard claims he was publishing already public information, this is disputed by others.